Tuesday, December 29, 2015

 Poster design by Cold Open Copyright Sony Studios

-“Concussion” is a powerful biopic of a man of color who stormed the football world on an “Any Given Sunday.”
-It reflects the man’s struggles and accomplishments flawlessly.
+“Concussion” is a powerful biopic about a man of color who stormed the football world in “Any Given Sunday.”
+It flawlessly captures the man’s struggles and accomplishments.

 Poster design by Cold Open Copyright Sony Studios

-The life of the Nigerian immigrant, Dr. Bennet Omalu, goes to the big screen.
-The forensic specialist in the Science of Death discovered “chronic traumatic encephalopathy or CTE,” a traumatic brain injury better known as a concussion.
+The life of Nigerian immigrant Dr. Bennet Omalu is brought to the big screen.
+The forensic specialist in the Science of Death discovered “chronic traumatic encephalopathy (CTE),” a traumatic brain injury better known as a concussion.

 Copyright Sony Studios 2015

-Dr. Omalu follows the paths of former NFL players considered untouchable Gods by fans and sports authorities.
-In his findings, he sees a constant worriment in those bizarre and tragic deaths, just because it was not customary to die at fifty, active, rich, and famous.
+Dr. Omalu follows the paths of former NFL players once considered untouchable gods by fans and sports authorities.
+In his findings, he sees a constant worry about those bizarre and tragic deaths, because it was not customary to die at fifty, active, rich, and famous.

-Oma lu’s character is faithful to the truth and is not afraid to engage in an epic battle between David and Goliath.
+Oma Lu’s character is true to the truth and unafraid to engage in an epic David-and-Goliath battle.

-The football players suffered from a progressive, degenerative brain disease, a trauma resulting from the constant bumps in the heads from playing America’s favorite sport known as football.
+The football players suffered from a progressive, degenerative brain disease, a trauma resulting from the constant bumps sustained while playing America’s favorite sport, football.

 Copyright Sony Studios 2015

-The Nigerian character is a Doctor who came from outside and had the vision to understand the true nature of the sport without fanaticism or infatuation.
-He delivers a significant report using animals’ skulls, a natural shock-absorbent protecting their brains from being damaged.
-For example, woodpeckers, and it is something humans don’t have.
+The Nigerian character is a doctor who came from outside and had the vision to understand the true nature of the sport without fanaticism or infatuation.
+He delivers a significant report on animal skulls, which act as natural shock absorbers, protecting their brains from damage.
+For example, woodpeckers have this feature, which humans don’t.

 Poster design by Cold Open Copyright Sony Studios